-As a business person involved in the selling and/or promotion of something by direct mail, you should already know that the most important aspects of your mailing have to do with the sales letter you send out, and the mailing lists you use.
-With these thoughts in mind, and assuming you've got what should be an order-pulling sales letter, let's focus our attention specifically on the problem of finding mailing lists that produce profitable orders.
+As a business person involved in renting mailing lists, selling and/or promoting something by direct mail you should already know that the most important aspects of your mailing have to do with the sales letter you send out and the mailing lists you use.
+With these thoughts in mind, and assuming you’ve got what should be an order-pulling sales letter, let’s focus our attention specifically on the problem of finding mailing lists that produce profitable orders.

 Common sense should tell you that without a good mailing list, the time and money you spend on market research, advertising layout and knowledge relating to the rules of direct mail will just be wasted effort.
 In other words, unless you get your offer to the right buyers, you might as well save your time and money.